dremendes/getvideofromfacebook/README.md

 ```bash
 $ node getvideofromfb.js <link-do-video-no-facebook>
 ```
-### Disclaimer

-It would certainly be easier to use facebook API to get public videos;
+##### It would certainly be easier to use facebook API to get public videos;
-However, this software purpose is educational only.
+##### However, this software purpose is educational only.
 It was published as an example in a [post about web-spiders](http://dremendes.wordpress.com/2017/08/23/web-scraping-um-spider-para-baixar-videos-do-facebook)